 As provided by State Statute, all females sentenced by County or District Courts of the State of Nebraska are received into the system at the Nebraska Correctional Center for Women.
 In addition, the institution houses ninety-day evaluators sentenced by the courts for assessment, county safe keepers, interstate transfers, returned parolees and escapees.

 As provided in State Statute 83-905, the Nebraska Department of Correctional Services (NDCS) has oversight and control of the Nebraska Correctional Youth Facility (NCYF).
 NCYF is a physically secure facility designed to provide confinement, education, and treatment for youthful offenders (males, age 18 and under) who have been committed to the NDCS.
 All male offenders sentenced by the District Courts of the State of Nebraska are received at the Diagnostic and Evaluation Center (DEC) in Lincoln.
 At DEC their commitment order is verified.
-They are assigned an inmate number, photographed, and fingerprinted and they also receive an initial medical screening and provide a DNA sample, if required.
+They are assigned an inmate number, photographed, and fingerprinted and provide a DNA sample, if required.
 Any personal property that can’t be taken to NCYF is either mailed out, at the inmate’s expense, or destroyed.
 All DEC intake procedures apply upon arrival.
 After completion of the above, youthful offenders are immediately transferred to NCYF.
-Upon arrival at NCYF the youthful offender completes additional in-processing documents, is assigned a room, receives his clothing and bedding, and any personal property brought with him is inventoried.
+Upon arrival at NCYF the youthful offender completes additional in-processing documents, receives an initial medical screening, assigned a room, receives his clothing and bedding, and any personal property brought with him is inventoried.
 He is then assigned to orientation for approximately 30 days.
 While in orientation youthful offenders receive briefings from each department to actuate them to prison life.
 After orientation they are placed in general population.